Restoration of Rights, Pardon, Expungement & Sealing

 A major rewrite of the juvenile expungement law, Colo.
-Rev. Stat. § 19-1-306, will take effect July 1, 2017.4 Under the new law, courts must expunge records of the following after 42 days: acquittals and dismissals (except in cases of diversion, deferred adjudication, or informal adjustment), and, upon completion of sentence, adjudications for petty offenses, class 3 & 4 misdemeanors, and level 1 & 2 drug misdemeanors.
+Rev. Stat. § 19-1-306, took effect July 1, 2017.4 Under the new law, courts must expunge records of the following after 42 days: acquittals and dismissals (except in cases of diversion, deferred adjudication, or informal adjustment), and, upon completion of sentence, adjudications for petty offenses, class 3 & 4 misdemeanors, and level 1 & 2 drug misdemeanors.
 Colo.
 Rev. Stat. § 19-1-306(4)(a).
 In the case of adjudications, exceptions apply for sex offenses, domestic violence, and crimes requiring victim notification. § 19-1-306(4)(a)(III).

 Most other less-serious dispositions, including some low-level felony adjudications, may be expunged through a process that it is automatically initiated 91 days after completion of diversion, deferred adjudication, adjustment, or adjudication for an eligible offense. § 19-1-306(5).5 The prosecutor (who receives notice of eligibility from the court after 91 days) and victim (who receives notice from the prosecutor) each have 84 days to object to the expungement. § 19-1-306(5)(a) – (e).6 If neither objects, the court must order expungement. § 19-1-306(5)(d).
 If either objects, a hearing is held, to determine whether “the rehabilitation of the juvenile has been attained to the satisfaction of the court,” and that “the expungement is in the best interest of the juvenile and the community.” § 19-1-306(5)(e) – (g).